devoloper-rakib/mapty-Map-your-workouts/readme.md

 ## Demo

-You can check out a live demo of Mapty [](https://devoloper-rakib.github.io/mapty-Map-your-workouts/).
+You can check out a live demo of Mapty [here](https://devoloper-rakib.github.io/mapty-Map-your-workouts/).

-<a href="https://devoloper-rakib.github.io/mapty-Map-your-workouts/" target="_blank">Open Demo</a>

 ## Features